kyma-project/kyma/components/eventing-controller/README.md

 ## Overview

 This component contains controllers for various CustomResourceDefinitions related to eventing in Kyma.
-The following controllers come with this container:
+The following controller come with this container:

-- [`controller`](https://github.com/kyma-project/kyma/blob/main/components/eventing-controller/cmd/eventing-controller/main.go) which lays down the eventing infrastructure in Business Event Bus (BEB).
+- [`controller`](https://github.com/kyma-project/kyma/blob/main/components/eventing-controller/cmd/eventing-controller/main.go) which lays down the eventing infrastructure in Business Event Bus (BEB) or [NATS](https://docs.nats.io/nats-concepts/intro).
-- [`nats-controller`](https://github.com/kyma-project/kyma/blob/main/components/eventing-controller/cmd/eventing-controller-nats/main.go) which lays down the eventing infrastructure in [NATS](https://docs.nats.io/nats-concepts/intro).

 ## Prerequisites